Safer food better business (SFBB)

 Your system must identify any hazards which may affect the safety of the food.
 It must identify how those hazards will be controlled, how those hazards will be monitored and what action will be taken if something goes wrong compromising food safety.
 Each of these steps must be written down.

 By using the Safer Food Better Business pack, completing the Safe Method and Management sections, using the daily diary, regularly reviewing procedures to ensure these are on track and training staff in how to use the pack, businesses will be able to comply with this legal requirrement.

 Failure to put in place a documented food safety management system and written procedures will significantly inmpact on the food hygiene rating for a business.

 The pack and the diary refills can be downloaded from the Food Standards Agency FSA

 Your staff must be suitably trained in the tasks you expect them to carry out; the training must include those parts of the Safer Food Better Business (SFBB) pack relevant to their roles.

 The pack has been designed so you can use it to provide in house training on your chosen methods.
 You must record any training you give your staff, you can use the training section of the pack to do this.

-You must remember that that this is not a substitute for certified basic food hygiene training.
-You will still need to identify which members of staff will need additional training for example supervisors and managers.
+You must remember that this is not a substitute for certificated basic food hygiene training.
+You will still need to identify which members of staff will need additional training, e.g. supervisors and managers.

-The law doesn’t stipulate SFBB as the standard but this tool kit has been developed with small businesses in mind.
-There are other systems available based on the Hazard Analysis Critical Control Point (HACCP) system which will meet the law eg Cooksafe – a Scottish version which can also be downloaded.
+The law doesn't stipulate SFBB as the standard but this toolkit has been developed with small businesses in mind.
+There are other systems available based on the Hazard Analysis Critical Control Point (HACCP) system which will meet the law, e.g. Cooksafe - a Scottish version which can also be downloaded.
+Cooksafe manual

 It is a good idea to keep records, particularly fridge and freezer temperature records and cooked food temperatures to help you prove you are doing things correctly.
 These can be recorded in the pack's diary section.